I decided to share four of the most popular face mask patterns in one place, because I know I’m not the only one suffering from information overload.

 If you’d like to see their video tutorial, you can find it here.

-I changed it to include a removable nose clamp, instead of sewing it in permanently.
-It all comes down to the fact that I just don’t trust that wires will withstand multiple high-heat washings.
+For example, the nose wire is removable, instead of sewing it in permanently.
+I just don’t trust that wires will withstand multiple high-heat washings.
 Plus, I wanted to provide as much flexibility as possible.

 Face Mask Design #4: Phoebe Health Mask Pattern